Triston Casas Player Props: Red Sox vs. Blue Jays

-Triston Casas and his .385 on-base percentage over his past 10 games (52 points higher than his season-long percentage), will be in action for the Boston Red Sox versus the Toronto Blue Jays and Jose Berrios on June 30 at 7:07 PM ET.
+The Boston Red Sox, including Triston Casas and his .571 slugging percentage over his past 10 games, take on starting pitcher Kevin Gausman and the Toronto Blue Jays at Rogers Centre, Sunday at 1:37 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Marlins.
+He reached base in his only plate appearance in his last appearance against the Blue Jays.

 Triston Casas Game Info & Props vs. the Blue Jays